ricardolmsilva/be-the-hero/README.md

  - Transformed web project responsive
  - Implemented JWT authentication
  - Implemented Formik with Yup library to validate forms
- - Fixed bugs in the list of the mobile app when a new incident is created while the user is scrolling
  - Improved list in mobile app creating a new method to get the most recent incidents with gesture down

 </br>